data2intelligence/SecAct/README.md

 single-cell, or spatial transcriptomics (ST).
 The outputs are the inferred activities of 1248 secreted proteins for each ST spot, individual cell, or sample.
-Based on the inferred activities, SecAct provides multiple downstream application modules (Fig. 2c).
+Based on the inferred activities, SecAct provides multiple downstream application modules.
 For spatial data, SecAct can infer the signaling pattern and signaling velocity for secreted proteins.
 The velocity represents the signaling direction and strength across the whole tissue slide.
 For single-cell data, SecAct can infer the intercellular communication network and signaling flow from